PraniketKolte-dev/oishii-sushi-website-/README.md

 # oishii-sushi-website-
 # 🍣 Oishii Sushi (おいしい寿司)

-A clean and responsive sushi-themed Japanese restaurant website built using only HTML and CSS.
+A clean sushi-themed Japanese restaurant website built using only HTML and CSS.
 This project reflects a traditional yet modern dining experience with a focus on simplicity and elegance.

 ## 📸 Preview